Information and Computer Sciences

 Students must complete ICS 211, 212, and 241 and their prerequisites, 111 and 141, and three ICS courses at the 300 level and above with a grade of C (not C-) or better.

-The department offers the MS degree in computer science, the MLISc degree in library and information science (see the “Library and Information Science” section within the Colleges of Arts and Sciences for more information), and the PhD degree in computer science.
-The department is one of four academic programs that cooperate in an interdisciplinary doctoral program in communication and information sciences (see the “Communication and Information Sciences” within the Colleges of Arts and Sciences for more information).
+The department offers the MS degree in information and computer sciences, the MLISc degree in library and information science (see the “Library and Information Science” section within the Colleges of Arts and Sciences for more information), and the PhD degree in computer science.
+The department is one of four academic programs that cooperate in an interdisciplinary doctoral program in communication and information sciences (see the “Communication and Information Sciences” section within the Colleges of Arts and Sciences for more information).

-Applicants for the MS and the PhD in computer science are required to take the GRE General Test.
+Applicants for the MS in information and computer sciences and the PhD in computer science are required to take the GRE General Test.
 The subject area examination in computer science is highly recommended.
 Applicants from foreign countries must be academically qualified, proficient in English (minimum 600 TOEFL), and have sufficient financial support.

 The master’s program is intended for students planning to specialize in computer science or to apply computer science to another field.
 Applicants who do not possess an undergraduate degree in computer science from an accredited institution will need to complete equivalent coursework.